joelparkerhenderson/demo-liquibase-hello-world/README.md

-# Demo Liquibase Hello WOrld
+# Demo Liquibase Hello World

 This is a demonstration of Liquibase using the simplest possible "Hello World" example.